marzsssssss/test_framework/README.md

 # test_framework
-Test framework that will include:
+Test framework that will include API automation
-1. API automation
-2. UI automation